 Kate Middleton’s Cartier Halo Tiara is worth £1M

-The dazzling tiara Kate Middleton chose to wear on 29 April 2011 has become one of the most iconic royal wedding tiaras of all time.
-Known as the Cartier Halo tiara, it’s made up of 739-brilliant cut diamond and 149 baguette diamonds, and was lent to Kate by the Queen.
+The dazzling tiara Kate Middleton chose to wear on 29th April 2011 has become one of the most iconic royal wedding tiaras of all time.
+Known as the Cartier Halo tiara, it’s made up of 739-brilliant cut diamond and 149 baguette diamonds, and was lent to Kate by Queen Elizabeth II.

 Interestingly Kate was not the first royal to wear it.
 It was often considered a good ‘beginner’ tiara of sorts, perfect for a younger family member, with a smaller-than-average size that wouldn’t induce headaches.
 Princess Margaret was the first to borrow the Cartier Halo tiara and it quickly became one of her favourite pieces when she was young.
 The tiara was also lent to Princess Anne who last wore the piece in public in the 1970s.

-Queen Elizabeth has only worn the tiara once, shortly after she received it and before she became Queen Consort.
-She has never worn the tiara to a public event, as she prefers to wear larger, grander pieces.
+Queen Elizabeth II only wore the tiara once – shortly after she received it, before she became Queen Consort.
+She never wore the tiara to a public event, as she preferred to wear larger, grander pieces.

-The Cartier Halo tiara dates back to 1936, originally a gift from King George VI to Queen Elizabeth (the Queen Mother).
+The Cartier Halo tiara dates back to 1936, originally a gift from King George VI to Queen Elizabeth Queen Mother.
 He asked Cartier to create something magnificent for his wife, using diamonds and platinum he had purchased.